Published on March 4, 2022

 The second instalment of the Intergovernmental Panel on Climate Change’s (IPCC) Sixth Assessment Report made it clear last week: climate change is a threat to human well-being and planetary health, and any further delay in concerted global action will miss a brief and rapidly closing window to secure a liveable and sustainable future for all.

 The report also clarified another point: bringing together scientific, Indigenous and local knowledge while prioritising justice and equity will lead to more effective climate solutions.
 Such solutions already exist and are being implemented by women, girls, trans, intersex and non-binary people around the world — those who are usually first to be affected by climate change impacts and who lead local climate actions despite being overlooked in decision-making processes.
-Dependent on natural resources, these people are using local, traditional and Indigenous knowledge to develop climate solutions that secure and protect water resources — from coastal habitat restoration and community water management to rainwater harvesting systems and food forests
+Dependent on natural resources, these people are using local, traditional and Indigenous knowledge to develop climate solutions that secure and protect water resources — from coastal habitat restoration and community water management to rainwater harvesting systems and food forests.

 Unfortunately, these initiatives are grossly underfunded, and the people most impacted by climate change and climate-related water scarcity are largely excluded from accessing financing that supports mitigation and adaptation actions to address climate change.
 Only 0.01% of funding worldwide supports projects that address both climate and women’s rights.